Author, environmentalist, film-maker, international motivational speaker.

-Benedict Allen became established as one of the world's leading adventurer-explorers through expeditions famously achieved not with a phone, GPS or "backup", but by preparation alone with remote indigenous communities.
-Dispensing with a film crew, he went on to pioneer the recording of extreme journeys for TV.
+Benedict Allen became established as one of the world's leading modern-day explorers through expeditions famously achieved not with a phone, GPS or "backup," but by preparation alone with remote indigenous communities.
+Dispensing with a film crew, he went on to pioneer the authentic recording of adventurous journeys for TV.

 Though dearly loved, Mad Jack was the most troublesome of Benedict's dogs – but unusually had no fear of wolves, or anything much – and earned his place in the team through his excitement when travelling through intimidating country.

 Learn more in Into The Abyss.

 Benedict owes his life to Lucy, who taught him foraging skills to cross the Amazon Basin for weeks alone.
 Even aged eight she knew twenty "herbs" that you could rub on your skin as a disinfectant.